marcantondahmen/arch-setup/README.md

 ## LTS Kernel

 It is recommended to also install the `linux-lts` kernel as fallback.
-The LTS kerne can be added as follows:
+The LTS kernel can be added as follows:

 1. Install the following packages: